 Who Should Attend?

-This seminar is designed for anyone who is ready to commit themselves to racial equity work but are not sure where to start.
+This seminar is designed for individuals and teams who are ready to commit themselves to racial equity work but are not sure where to start.
 You may want to create change in your personal life or professional life.
 Organizational leaders are especially encouraged to participate and focus your action plan on creating organizational change.
 All are welcome.

 Online Via Zoom